ThemeBuilder has hierarchical skins which allow you to create master skins on which other skins are based.

 The ROOT Skin

 All hierarchical structures have to start somewhere, and in this case, it’s the ROOT Skin.
 This contains a basic design (based on the default design of Confluence 5) and is the foundation for all the other skins.
-In most cases, this won’t be the design you want for your wiki, but it’s a useful starting point for your own designs.
+In most cases, this won’t be the design you want for your wiki, but its useful to have a starting point for your own designs.

 To prevent space administrators from choosing the ROOT skin, you can restrict who can select the skin on the Permissions tab.
 You can attach a skin to another skin, the parent skin, to inherit settings from that parent skin as shown below: